GBHyland/APS-Process-Workflow-intermediate/README.md

 5. Select the referenced form attribute and open the form prompt.
 6. Select New form.
 7. In the Form Editor page follow these steps to create the form:
-a.
-Drag a Dynamic Table onto the form stage.
+    -	Drag a Dynamic Table onto the form stage.
 Select the pencil icon to go into edit mode.
-b.
-Enter into Label field: CUSTOMERS
+    -	Enter into Label field: CUSTOMERS
-c.
-Select the Override Id checkbox.
+    -	Select the Override Id checkbox.
-d.
-Enter into the ID field: recordList
+    -	Enter into the ID field: recordList
-e.
-Select the Table Columns tab.
+    -	Select the Table Columns ta-
-f.
-Press the “+” icon button to create new property mappings with the following values:
+    -	Press the "+" icon button to create new property mappings with the following values:
-i.
-Column 1:
+        -	Column 1:
             1. Property ID: recId
             2. Property Name: ID
             3. Property Type: string
-ii.
-Column 2:
+        -	Column 2:
             1. Property ID: firstname
             2. Property Name: First name
             3. Property Type: string
-iii.
-Column 3:
+        -	Column 3:
             1. Property ID: lastname
             2. Property Name: Last Name
             3. Property Type: string
-iv.
-Column 4:
+        -	Column 4:
             1. Property ID: address
             2. Property Name: Address
             3. Property Type: string
-v.
-Column 5:
+        -	Column 5:
             1. Property ID: state
             2. Property Name: State
             3. Property Type: string
-vi.
-Column 6:
+        -	Column 6:
             1. Property ID: city
             2. Property Name: City
             3. Property Type: string
-vii.
-Column 7:
+        -	Column 7:
             1. Property ID: zip
             2. Property Name: Zip
             3. Property Type: string
-g.
-Close the edit prompt.
+    -	Close the edit prompt.
-h.
-Save and close the form.
+    -	Save and close the form.
 8. Add an End Event to the end of the process.
 9. Save and close the process.
-10. Add the processes to your app that you created in this and the previous lab.
+10. Add the processes to your app that you created in this and the previous la-
 11. Use the digital workspace to test both processes.
 The New Customer Onboarding process should now save the customer data into the database.
 Use the Display DB Values process to view added entries.